 I highly recommend you get your hands on either of these fine examples of Irish culinary prowess, but if you’re not able to, any old butter and a good sharp cheddar will work just fine.

 Old school cottage pie and shepherd’s pie is traditionally made with a layer of pie crust underneath, and the filling was made with leftover ground beef or shredded beef; usually, it was the remnants of the previous night’s roast dinner.

 Plus, this is Percolate Kitchen, and we keep things simple around here.

-This pie clocks in at just under 30 minutes cook time and is perfect for a weeknight meal.
+This pie clocks in at just under 30 minutes of cook time and it’s perfect for a weeknight meal.

 It’s also crazy forgiving if parts of it are made in advance; hence the call for leftover ground beef!